U.S. Fish and Wildlife Service

 The Service helps ensure a healthy environment for people by providing opportunities for Americans to enjoy the outdoors and our shared natural heritage.
 We manage the National Wildlife Refuge System, a diverse network of lands and waters dedicated to conserving America’s rich fish and wildlife heritage.
 Under the Fisheries program we also operate over 70 National Fish Hatcheries and 65 fishery resource offices.
 The Ecological Services program has 86 field stations across all 50 states.
 The Service employs approximately 9,000 people across the US.

-This positions are located in the U.S. Fish and Wildlife Service (FWS), Joint Administrative Operations (JAO), Travel and Charge Card Operations and Financial System User Support.
+This position is located in the U.S. Fish and Wildlife Service (FWS), Joint Administrative Operations (JAO).
 The employee performs a variety of routine technical and recurring financial management tasks that are structured to increase the employee's competence in the application of financial management and accounting principles, procedures, and techniques.
 Encourages and displays an entrepreneurial spirit in addressing problems and improving performance.

 GS-7 duties typically include the following: